emluque/dscache/readme.md

   - Size Limits to limit the ammount of memory usage.
   - Allows for concurrent access by different Goroutines.
-  - LRU Eviction and Expiration for items.
+  - General LRU Eviction Policy plus Time based expiration for items.
   - Strongly tested.

 #### Motivation